anmolmainali/RISC-V-Internship/Task 3.md

 ### The RISC-V ISA simplifies instruction decoding by maintaining the positions of source registers (rs1 and rs2) and the destination register (rd) consistent across all instruction formats.

-####  Immediate Encoding Variants
+# Immediate Encoding Variants
-There are a further two variants of the instruction formats   based on the handling of immediates namely B-Type and J-Type
+ In RISC-V, there are two additional instruction format variants specifically designed for handling immediate values: B-Type and J-Type.

 ![image](https://github.com/user-attachments/assets/fda21dc2-3feb-49a3-9fd8-9af8128fd977)